Build an Ecommerce Website That Keeps Up With Evolving Customer Expectations

 It’s estimated that 11.5% of sales in the first quarter of 2020 were ecommerce sales.
 The impact of COVID-19 means more people are shopping online, and ecommerce sales have continued to grow throughout the year.
 As more consumers buy on the internet, opportunities exist for business owners to prove that the best ecommerce sites offer excellent online services, building loyalty for the post-COVID-19 world.

-For many companies, especially small businesses, it can be hard to reach customers in new markets with just a storefront.
+For many companies, especially small businesses and startups, it can be hard to reach customers in new markets with just a storefront.
 An ecommerce site enables you to reach new customers online that you couldn’t reach with only brick-and-mortar sales.

 Building an ecommerce site may be simpler than you imagine.
 There are now ecommerce solutions that do most of the work for you, but you still need to understand what’s offered and what your site needs.
 If you do enough research, you can make decisions that lead to a magnificent site that grows and evolves with you in the years to come.